 PLU Chem Club starting to plan for the ACS National Meeting Spring 2019

 The 257th American Chemical Society National Meeting & Exposition – Chemistry for New Frontiers will be held March 31 – April 4, 2019 in Orlando, FL.
 Members of the PLU Chem Club and students who participated in undergraduate research with PLU Chemistry faculty members will be attending.

 Desserts and Demos

 The PLU Chem Club hosts an annual Desserts and Demos chemistry event every spring.
 Prospective Lutes enjoy liquid nitrogen ice cream and desserts, hands-on chemistry activities, and to watch flashy chemical demonstrations performed by PLU Chem faculty.

-Contact one of the officers below if you are interested in helping out.
+Contact email@example.com if you are interested in helping out.